 - 5. The campus will be checked by assigned personnel to be sure that all students are accounted for. - 6.
-Support staff (RSP, PE,etc.) will deliver students to their homeroom teachers on the field. - 7.
-The Emergency Team will check in with the Director in numerical order of the buildings that each checks. - 8.
-When all students have been accounted for, the ED or Teacher in Charge will check with all teachers and will, in the case of a fire drill, signal the All Clear to return to the classrooms, or in case of actual fire, signal the next steps. - 9.
-The Office Manager or Secretary will turn off the alarm.
+Support staff (RSP, PE, etc.) will deliver students to their homeroom teachers on the field. - 7.
+The Emergency Team will check in with the Executive Director in numerical order of the buildings that each checks. - 8.
+When all students have been accounted for, the Executive Director or Teacher in Charge will check with all teachers and will, in the case of a fire drill, signal the All Clear to return to the classrooms, or in case of actual fire, signal the next steps. - 9.
+The Director of Business Services or Secretary will turn off the alarm.